DenysVuika/adf-starter-acs/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+Use the `npm run build:prod` for a production build.

+## Linting

+Run `npm run lint` to lint the project.